Places to Visit in Germany other than Berlin and Munich

 Within three weeks, Nadja Braun visited 8 different federal states and got to know different areas of the country which are slightly off the beaten tourist track.
 Some destinations include smaller lesser known citiies whilst others are absoluetly beautiful national parks and nature reserves.

-Here are 8 of her favorite places and things to do on holiday in these areas in Germany.
+Here are 8 of the best places to check out and things to do on holiday in these amazing areas in Germany.